( of )

 Correct!

 The pattern of ocular misalignment fulfills the features of the Parks-Bielschowsky “three-step test,” a strong indication of a fourth nerve palsy.
-Acquired causes of fourth nerve palsy, including trauma, tumor, ischemia, and inflammation, typically cause a hypertropia that is greater in downgaze than in upgaze.
-Because the hypertropia in left gaze is greater here in upgaze than in downgaze, the palsy is likely to be very long-standing, possibly even congenital, with “decompensation” in adulthood.
+The main acquired causes of fourth nerve palsy-- trauma, tumor, ischemia, and inflammation--typically cause a hypertropia that is greater in downgaze than in upgaze.
+Because the hypertropia in left gaze is greater here in upgaze than in downgaze, the palsy is likely to be ancient, possibly even congenital, with “decompensation” in adulthood.

 Why does this decompensation occur?
-Consider the anatomy of the superior oblique muscle and its tendon.
-It is awkward.
-The muscle passes forward along the medial orbital wall, passes through a sleeve of dura called the trochlea, and must turn more than 90 degrees to insert onto the top of the eye.
+Consider the anatomy of the superior oblique muscle and its tendon: it’s awkward.
+The muscle courses forward along the medial orbital wall, passes through a sleeve of dura called the trochlea, and turns more than 90 degrees to insert on the top of the eye.